Annibale Bergonzoli: Spanish Civil War

 Between 1936 and 1939, Bergonzoli was ordered by Benito Mussolini to Spain, forming part of the Corpo Truppe Volontarie, in support of General Francisco Franco and the military rebels during the Spanish Civil War, with Bergonzoli taking charge of the 4th Infantry Division Littorio.
 After the defeat suffered by the Italian troops at the battle of Guadalajara, he was the only Italian general posted to Spain who was not replaced by Benito Mussolini.

 For his performance in the capture of Santander during the northern campaign, he received an Italian decoration, the Gold Medal of Military Valour.
-Throughout his career he received two other silver and one bronze medals.
-He was one of the architects of the so-called Pact of Santoña, by which the Italians accepted the agreed surrender of the Republican People's Army militants affiliated to the Basque Nationalist Party.
+Throughout his career, he received two other silver and one bronze medals.
+He was one of the architects of the so-called Pact of Santoña, by which the Italians accepted the agreed surrender of the Republican People's Army militants affiliated with the Basque Nationalist Party.
 He also participated in the Aragon Offensive against the troops of the Republican Popular Army.

 Second World War

 In 1940 he was the commander-in-chief of the XXIII Italian Army Corps when the invasion of Egypt was attempted.

-Bergonzoli was the commander of the Italian garrison in Bardia, that fell on 5 January 1941 following an assault by Commonwealth forces.
+Bergonzoli was the commander of the Italian garrison in Bardia, which fell on 5 January 1941 following an assault by Commonwealth forces.
 While most of his men were taken prisoner, Bergonzoli managed to avoid being captured when he escaped through the desert with other soldiers, arriving in Tobruk on 7 January 1941 after crossing some 120 km of desert on foot.

 He left Tobruk before the town was captured by Commonwealth forces on 22 January, but on 7 February 1941 Bergonzoli, along with the remnants of the 10th Army, was taken prisoner by troops of the 6th Australian Division in the Battle of Beda Fomm.
 He was taken first to India and then to the United States as a prisoner of war.